rust-lang/rust/src/rustc/README.txt

 - Multiple middle-end passes (middle/resolve.rs, middle/typeck.rs)
   analyze the semantics of the resulting AST.
 Each pass generates new information about the AST and stores it in various environment data structures.
-The driver is in charge of passing the correct environments to each compiler pass that needs to refer to them.
+The driver passes environments to each compiler pass that needs to refer to them.

 - Finally middle/trans.rs translates the Rust AST to LLVM bitcode in a type-directed way.
 When it's finished synthesizing LLVM values,